Rural heritage valorization: creative communities in Podravina

 Pitomača municipality is situated in the North-Western part of Virovitica-Podravina County, near the border with the Republic of Hungary.
 With its natural and cultural values, this municipality is of great importance for the County.
 It is most known for the birthplace of the famous Croatian poet Petar Preradović in Grabrovnica.
 His house was built in the 18th century in a unique style for this region and is of great historical and cultural value.
 Historically, the house served for military purposes and in the second half of the 19th century it was used as a warehouse by an agricultural cooperative.
 It was renovated in 1909 and in 1968 it became one of the first museums dedicated to the writer.
 In 2018 a more thorough renovation was made and the new contemporary cultural and tourist attraction inspired by the poet’s life and work was created.
 Thanks to the European Union funds from the Interreg cross-border cooperation program between Hungary and Croatia, the Municipality of Pitomača officially opened the modern interpretation center in June 2019 which is significant for the entire Podravina region.

 This rural part of Croatia is still an undiscovered area in terms of tourism.
 Nevertheless, it is attracting an increasing number of visitors from Croatia and abroad, especially those seeking a preserved and clean landscape, and who want to learn about the cultural heritage and customs of this rural area.
-The interpretation center is dedicated to enriching the cultural offer of the area and its premises will be used during the workshop as a working space for the volunteers.
+The interpretation center is dedicated to enriching the cultural offer of the area and its premises were used during the workshop as a working space for the volunteers.

 Rural communities – villages located in Podravina are currently disconnected and there is a strong need to work collaboratively on bringing them together using culture and creativity as drivers for innovation.
-The idea of the international heritage workshop in Podravina is to interpret and valorize the rich material and immaterial rural cultural heritage and connect in a network smaller creative communities and relevant local actors.
+The idea of the international heritage workshop in Podravina was to interpret and valorize the rich material and immaterial rural cultural heritage and connect in a network smaller creative communities and relevant local actors.
 This network would be based on their creative potential, traditions and value of the cultural heritage considered as a resource for fostering social, economic and cultural development.
 The focal point for this initiative is the local partner – Petar Preradović Interpretation Center.
 Its aim is to promote and preserve not only the work of the poet but also the cultural heritage of the region in the broader sense and open the Center for new interdisciplinary initiatives.

 With the support of: